 This course examines screen representation from a historical, sociological, and critical perspective, introducing relevant contemporary theoretical approaches framed as analysis of a particular theme, period, filmmaker, or genre.
-Attention is given to a range of problems including filmic representation and indexicality; dramaturgy; the history of filmic representation and its political economy; filmic representation and hegemony.
+Attention is given to a range of problems including filmic representation and indexicality; dramaturgy; the history of filmic representation and hegemony.
 Antirequisite FILM 5210 3.0 (York University).
 1 Credit